-Tenoriba.
-Among these initial four holes, a highlight interval among these four holes occurred in hole TEN 21-01 where 0.53 g/t gold Eq occurred over 37.5 m, including 1.47 g/t gold Eq over 4.5 m.

-- On December 2, 2021, Mammoth announced that the Mexican environment ministry, Secretaría del Medio Ambiente y Recursos Naturales (SEMARNAT), approved Mammoth's application for an additional 182 drill sites located over approximately six km of the east-west trend of surface gold-silver mineralization.
-The new permit is in addition to the permit transferred from Centerra Gold Corp. which covered up to 139 drill sites.
-With this new permit the Company now holds two permits allowing it to drill up to 321 sites on the Tenoriba property. - On March 3, 2022 the Company announced an additional three diamond drill holes for a total of 569.5 m testing a target in the central Masuparia area of the project, approximately 700 m from the closest Carneritos drilling.
-Among these additional three holes, a highlight interval included hole TEN 21-06 grading 1.23 g/t gold Eq over an interval length of 18.0 m, including 6.50 g/t gold Eq over 1.5 m. - On April 7, 2022, Mammoth reported results from three additional diamond drill holes for a total of 539.75 m testing a target in the Moreno area of the project.
-A highlight interval among the three holes reported, included hole TEN 21-13 grading 1.18 g/t gold Eq over an interval length of 37.5 m, including 2.34 g/t gold Eq over 18.0 m. - On April 28, 2022 Mammoth announced results from three additional diamond drill holes for a total of 378.65 m testing targets in the Moreno, Masuparia and Carneritos areas of the project.
-A highlight interval among the three holes reported, included hole TEN 21-12 grading 0.51 g/t gold Eq over an interval length of 46.5 m.
-The Company also announced the completion of the diamond drilling program.
-The following table lists potentially economic mineralized intervals indicated by this drilling program announced to the end of the Company's first quarter 2022.
+- On November 18, 2021, the Company announced the preliminary results from the first four diamond drill holes testing various targets at the Tenoriba property.
+These holes were drilled in the Carneritos area for a total of 426 m drilled.
+Among these initial four holes, a highlight interval included hole TEN 21-01 where 0.53 g/t gold Eq occurred over 37.5 m, including 1.47 g/t gold Eq over 4.5 m. - On December 2, 2021, Mammoth announced that the Mexican environment ministry, Secretaría del Medio Ambiente y Recursos Naturales (SEMARNAT), approved Mammoth's application for an additional 182 drill sites located over approximately six km of the east-west trend of surface gold-silver mineralization.
+The new permit is in addition to the permit transferred from Centerra Gold Corp., which covered up to 139 drill sites.
+With this new permit the Company now holds two permits allowing it to drill up to 321 drill sites on the Tenoriba property. - On March 3, 2022 the Company announced an additional three diamond drill holes totalling 569.5 m testing a target in the central Masuparia area of the Tenoriba property.
+Among these additional three holes, a highlight interval included hole TEN 21-06 grading 1.23 g/t gold Eq over 18.0 m, including 6.50 g/t gold Eq over 1.5 m. - On April 7, 2022, Mammoth reported results from three additional diamond drill holes totalling of 539.75 m testing targets in the Moreno area of the Tenoriba property.
+Among these additional three holes, a highlight interval included hole TEN 21-13 grading 1.18 g/t gold Eq over 37.5 m, including 2.34 g/t gold Eq over 18.0 m. - On April 28, 2022 Mammoth announced results from a further three diamond drill holes totalling 378.65 m testing targets in the Moreno, Masuparia and Carneritos areas of the Tenoriba property.
+Among these additional three holes, a highlight interval included hole TEN 21-12 grading 0.51 g/t gold Eq over 46.5 m.
+The Company also announced the completion of the diamond drilling program with results from the remaining holes to follow. - On July 13, 2022 Mammoth announced results from an additional four diamond drill holes totalling 320.7 m testing targets in the Moreno and Carneritos areas of the Tenoriba property.
+Among these additional four holes, a highlight interval included hole TEN 21-16 grading 0.47 g/t gold Eq over 85.7 m. - On August 4, 2022 Mammoth announced results from an additional four diamond drill holes totalling 388.95 m testing targets in the Carneritos area of the Tenoriba property.
+Among these additional four holes, a highlight interval included hole TEN 21-18 grading 0.48 g/t gold Eq over 81.0 m, including 1.07 g/t gold Eq over 12.0 m.
+A table summarizing all holes announced to October 31, 2022 is listed below.